nathansamsel/mnist_neural_network/README.md

 ## Data

 MNIST dataset stored in [data/mnist.pkl.gz](https://github.com/nathansegan/mnist_neural_network/tree/master/data).
-Zipped in a pickled format.
+Zipped up and stored in a pickled format.
 See [mnist_loader.py](https://github.com/nathansegan/mnist_neural_network/blob/master/src/mnist_loader.py) comments to learn more.

 Network weights and biases can be saved to and loaded from files in a pickled format using `save()` and ` load()` functions.
 Weights and biases are saved into [weights_file](https://github.com/nathansegan/mnist_neural_network/tree/master/data) and [biases_file](https://github.com/nathansegan/mnist_neural_network/tree/master/data).